 The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
 Once the engine is placed on the track, the throttle on the transformer can be advanced.
-You will see that only the engine's lights come on and that only two dings of the Proto-Sound® bell occur followed by the blower sounds (on Proto-Sound® equipped 3-rail models).
+You will see that only the engine's lights come on and that only two dings of the ProtoSound bell occur followed by the diesel start-up sounds (on ProtoSound equipped 3-rail models).
+The engine does not run.
+This is known as the RESET state and is explained in more detail beginning on Page 4.
+The ProtoSound® DCRU® will not power the motors until the throttle is turned OFF and then ON again.
+At this point, the engine will now function just like any other electronic or mechanical E-unit.